This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A wound culture is a test of fluid or tissue used to find the cause of your infection.

 - Debridement is done to remove anything from the wound that can delay healing and lead to infection.
 This includes dead tissue, and objects such as small rocks and dirt.
-Your caregiver may cut out the damaged areas in or around the wound.
+Your healthcare provider may cut out the damaged areas in or around the wound.
 He may also drain the wound to clean out pus.
 Moist bandages may be placed inside the wound, or bandages that contain enzymes may be used.
 Hydrotherapy (whirlpool treatment) uses water to clean wounds.
 It may be used to clean and debride burn wounds.

 - Wound dressings may be in the form of bandages, gauze, films, gels, or foams.
 They are used to help your wound heal, and to protect it from further injury and infection.
 They may contain substances that help you heal faster.
 Elastic bandages may be used to give light pressure that helps to decrease swelling in tissues around the wound area.